sassoftware/esp-kubernetes/AZURE-notes.md

 ## (FOR SAS ONLY) bin/get-images -- populate IMAGE_XXX env vars from release/snapshot repulpmaster repo

-This script when sourced (run as: . ./bin/get-images) will go to a **SAS repulpmaster** reposiory and populate the IMAGE_XXX environment with the latest docker images.
+This script when sourced (run as: . ./bin/get-images) will go to a **SAS repulpmaster** repository and populate the IMAGE_XXX environment with the latest docker images.

 ```shell
     [bin]$ . ./get-images -?